E. A. Siddiq: Legacy

-He has supervised 35 students in their PhD studies and has delivered keynote addresses at many conferences.

 Awards and recognitions

-Siddiq has received several honors starting with the Hari Om Ashram Trust National Award in 1976.
+Siddiq received several honours starting with the Hari Om Ashram Trust National Award in 1976.
 In 1981, he was awarded the VASVIK Industrial Research Award, followed by Amrik Singh Cheema Award in 1988, Silver Jubilee Medal from the Directorate of Rice Research (DRR) in 1990 and Om Prakash Bhasin Award in 1994.
 A year later, in 1995, he received the Borlaug Award and the Rafi Ahmed Kidwai Award.
 Indian National Science Academy honored Siddiq in 1997 with the Silver Jubilee Medal.
-He has also received the GP Chatterjee Memorial Lecture Award of the Indian Science Congress Association in 2001, the Agricultural Leadership Award in 2008 and appreciative mementos from the Government of Tamil Nadu and the Government of Egypt, besides receiving the Professor Sundar Lal Hora Medal of INSA, (2011) and B. P. Pal Memorial Award of National Academy of Agricultural Sciences (NAAS) (2011–12).
+He also received the GP Chatterjee Memorial Lecture Award of the Indian Science Congress Association in 2001, the Agricultural Leadership Award in 2008 and appreciative mementos from the Government of Tamil Nadu and the Government of Egypt, besides receiving the Professor Sundar Lal Hora Medal of INSA, (2011) and B. P. Pal Memorial Award of National Academy of Agricultural Sciences (NAAS) (2011–12).
 In 2011, the Government of India included him in the Republic day honours, listing him for the fourth highest civilian award of Padma Shri.

-Siddiq is an elected Fellow of the Indian National Science Academy (1995), National Academy of Sciences (India), Allahabad and National Academy of Agricultural Sciences, New Delhi.
+Siddiq was an elected Fellow of the Indian National Science Academy (1995), National Academy of Sciences (India), Allahabad and National Academy of Agricultural Sciences, New Delhi.